 } need contribution text for this section, or will drop out.

+Comment on “… on the extent to which our proposal would make ITS based technologies either more or less effective.”
+[A] paragraph 66

 Need for common V2X safety format/broadcast type:

-V.b International frequency bands harmonization for ITS applications
+International frequency bands harmonization for ITS applications

 ITU-R have studied on international frequency bands harmonization for the current and future ITS applications according to Question ITU-R 205-5/5.
-Through ITU-R working group study, Recommendation M.2121 provides guidance on harmonized ITS frequency bands to use 5.850~5.925GHz for the current and future ITS applications.
+Through ITU-R working group study, Recommendation M.2121[3b] provides guidance on harmonized ITS frequency bands to use 5.850~5.925GHz for the current and future ITS applications.
 And it takes into considerations of regional harmonized frequency bands by referring the examples of the current ITS frequency bands, potential coexistence issues between ITS stations and other applications of the mobile service [1].

-V.c V2X communication technology standards
+V2X communication technology standards

-ITU-R also have studied on radio interface standards of vehicle to vehicle and vehicle to infrastructure two way communications for the current and planned ITS applications considering Recommendation M.2121.
-Recommendation M.2084 provides information on V2X standards and technical specifications which have developed by SDOs such as ETSI, IEEE, ARIB, TTA, IMDA, CCSA, 3GPP and ATIS [2].
+ITU-R also have studied on radio interface standards of vehicle to vehicle and vehicle to infrastructure two-way communications for the current and planned ITS applications considering Recommendation M.2121.
+Recommendation M.2084 provides information on V2X standards and technical specifications which have developed by SDOs such as ETSI, IEEE, ARIB, TTA, IMDA, CCSA, 3GPP and ATIS [3c].
 It states that V2V/V2I communication technologies for ITS applications should apply industrial standards.

-References

-Recommendation ITU-R M.2121-0, harmonization of frequency bands for intelligent transport systems in the mobile service, January 2019.

-Recommendation ITU-R M.2084, radio interface standards of vehicle to vehicle infrastructure two way communications for intelligent transport systems, November 2019.

-V.d DOT position on interoperability and robust safety/public safety
+DOT position on interoperability and robust safety/public safety

 Quoted from [AA]: “We note that DOT envisions DSRC units in every new motor vehicle for life-saving communications.
 To ensure interoperability and robust safety/public safety[1] communications among these DSRC devices nationwide, we adopt the standard supported by most commenters and developed under an accredited standard setting process (ASTM E2213-03 or “ASTM-DSRC”).”